Elders of the Universe: Fictional history

 A group of eleven Elders later join forces and meet on Ego the Living Planet (who is also regarded as an Elder) in an effort to kill the cosmic entity Galactus, which would cause the concepts Eternity and Death to become unbalanced and end the universe.
 The Elders believe since they are now immortal they would be the only beings to survive and would be supreme beings in the new universe.
 The plan, however, is thwarted by Galactus' Heralds the Silver Surfer and Nova.
 Galactus captures and consumes five of the Elders (Champion, Collector, Gardener, Grandmaster and Runner), but three other Elders (Astronomer, Possessor and Trader) are sucked into a black hole and pass through it into a mystical universe.
-Two Elders avoid the wrath of Galactus and his hunger, The Contemplater and the Obliterator.
+Two Elders, the Contemplator and the Obliterator, avoid the wrath of Galactus and his hunger.
 Both meet with each other being seemingly the last known surviving Elders and plot their revenge against the universe.

 Despite this setback, the eight Elders continue their plot against Galactus.
 While the five Elders within Galactus inflict a fatal case of "cosmic indigestion" upon him, the three Elders in the mystical realm conspire with the cosmic entity the In-Betweener to restore him in exchange for him returning them to their home reality and his promise to kill Galactus.
 Using the Silver Surfer, Mister Fantastic, and the Invisible Woman (whom Galactus had sent in search of the Infinity Gems), the In-Betweener is restored, and he brings the Elders back to their own reality.
 Once there, the In-Betweener attempts to kill Galactus, but discovers that he cannot do so.
 When he announces his intention to hurl Galactus into the black hole instead, the three Elders, who wanted to rescue their brother Elders from within Galactus, threaten him with the other five Infinity Gems to stop him.
 The In-Betweener responds by summoning Death and forcing her to negate them despite her vow.
 As a result, the Astronomer, the Trader and the Possessor and his Runestaff are apparently disintegrated.
-The ship carrying Galactus is then thrown into the black hole and passes through to the mystical realm where the In-Betweeners's creators, Master Order and Lord Chaos, force the five Elders within Galactus to exit his body, restoring the world-devourer.
+The ship carrying Galactus is then thrown into the black hole and passes through to the mystical realm where the In-Betweener's creators, Master Order and Lord Chaos, force the five Elders within Galactus to exit his body, restoring the world-devourer.
 During the subsequent battle between Galactus and the In-Betweener, the quintet are eventually persuaded to help Galactus defeat his foe.
 Moments later, the five Elders use their Infinity Gems to instantaneously travel very far away from Galactus and his vengeance.